Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Alabama has combined with its opponents to score more than 67 points in three of nine games this season.
+- Alabama and its opponents have gone over the current 67-point total in three of nine games (33.3%) this season.

 - In 44.4% of New Mexico State's games this season (4/9), the teams combined to score more than Saturday's total of 67.